zfanli/marucat/README.md

 Query parameters
     size: number, the size of list, default is 10
-    page: number, the required start position default is 1
+    page: number, the required start position, default is 1

 Example:
     GET /articles/list?size=10&page=1